ActErase: A Training-Free Paradigm for Precise Concept Erasure via Activation Redirection: Method

 \section{Method}

-As illustrated in Figure~\ref{fig:framework}, our method ActErase is a causal intervention that patch activations from source to target inference paths.
+Our method ActErase is a causal intervention that patch activations from source to target inference paths.
 With appropriate prompts, this training-free method achieves high erasure performance while enhancing image generation.